chinsiang99/aws-cloud-practinioner-prep/02.security-compliance/README.md

 </div>

 However, if a request comes from one of the blocked IP addresses that you have specified in the web ACL, AWS WAF denies access.

+## Amazon Inspector

+Suppose that the developers at the coffee shop are developing and testing a new ordering application.
+They want to make sure that they are designing the application in accordance with security best practices.
+However, they have several other applications to develop, so they cannot spend much time conducting manual assessments.
+To perform automated security assessments, they decide to use Amazon Inspector.

+Amazon Inspector helps to improve the security and compliance of applications by running automated security assessments.
+It checks applications for security vulnerabilities and deviations from security best practices, such as open access to Amazon EC2 instances and installations of vulnerable software versions.

+After Amazon Inspector has performed an assessment, it provides you with a list of security findings.
+The list prioritizes by severity level, including a detailed description of each security issue and a recommendation for how to fix it.
+However, AWS does not guarantee that following the provided recommendations resolves every potential security issue.
+Under the shared responsibility model, customers are responsible for the security of their applications, processes, and tools that run on AWS services.